 I get asked a lot for the secret to successful social media marketing campaigns.
 The short answer is to create on-brand content for a clearly defined audience.

-The article below discusses the longer answer, which is Fusion Marketing – a term we’ve coined to encapsulate the fusing together of the best parts of traditional copywriting, branding, digital marketing, visual design, big data, and social media.
+The article below discusses the longer answer, which is Fusion Marketing – a term we’ve coined to encapsulate the fusing together of the best parts of traditional branding, digital marketing video production, and social media.

 Below I’ll walk you through the structure of a Fusion Marketing campaign, from root to branch.
 If you have any comments or questions, please feel free to ask them below or drop us an email.